16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 4. Chatsy: 24/7 AI Chat That Qualifies Painting Leads and Books Estimates

 Chatsy is an AI customer support platform that lets painting businesses embed an intelligent chat widget on their website.
-The widget handles the problem that costs painting contractors the most leads: website visitors arriving outside business hours, browsing your portfolio, wanting an estimate, and leaving because no one responds.
+The widget handles the problem that costs painting contractors the most leads: visitors arriving outside business hours, browsing your portfolio, wanting an estimate, and leaving because no one responds.

 Why response time determines which painter gets hired: